RC1140/cr-gpg/README.md

 ## Folders :

-thinkingPrivacy : This is the chrome extension , you need to pack it wil chrome to distribute it or you can load it as is.
+chromeExtension : This is the chrome extension , you need to pack it wil chrome to distribute it or you can load it as is.

 gmailGPG : This is the gpg plugin and is what interacts with the